About Zuma’s

 -

 We’re so happy to have you!
-To become a Zumateer, complete our Volunteer Application here.
-Once your application has been accepted, your next step is Volunteer Orientation.
+To become a Zumateer, attend a new volunteer orientation third Saturday of each month, 9:00-12:00.
 After you attend Volunteer Orientation, you are officially a Zumateer!

 If you’re looking for volunteer opportunities with more hands-on animal time, be sure to sign up for our mandatory Horsemanship 101 class.
 This class covers the basics of interacting with our herd and will allow you to spend more time with our amazing animals.